 - Estate tax implications are considered where appropriate

-While each Jackson, MS client’s financial plan is unique, the overall process tends to follow a consistent structure.
+Each Jackson, MS client receives a personalized plan, though the framework behind it remains similar.
 The process is designed to turn financial information into clear choices and actionable steps.

 - Primary and secondary income streams